zship/grunt-amd-check/README.md

 ### amd-check

-`grunt amd-check` iterates through all files matched in the `pool` option and reports any dependencies which cannot be resolved to absolute paths.
+`grunt amd-check` iterates through all files matched in the `files` option and reports any dependencies which cannot be resolved to absolute paths.

 ### whatrequires

-`grunt whatrequires` accepts a single argument `searchFile` and iterates through all files matched in the `pool` option, looking for modules which list `searchFile` as a dependency (in any valid RequireJS format). _Note: Grunt denotes arguments using a ":" character after the task name, followed by the argument._
+`grunt whatrequires` accepts a single argument `searchFile` and iterates through all files matched in the `files` option, looking for modules which list `searchFile` as a dependency (in any valid RequireJS format). _Note: Grunt denotes arguments using a ":" character after the task name, followed by the argument._